This restaurant has relocated!

 The best thing about eating around Geylang is that you can find Durians there all year round.
 However, the best time of the year for Durians is still around this time when they are in season!
 I know we have a lot of Durian lovers out there, so this should get you to start drooling!

 Claypot rice was a little disappointing this time around, but the other two dishes were still as good as before!
-Now with their new air con extension, they are even opened for lunch!
+Now with their new air con extension, they are even open for lunch!